Promethyxx/Oxyon/README.md

 ## What is Oxy?

-Oxy (`oxycli`) is the command-line version of Oxyon, designed for system administrators, automation, and task scheduling.
+Oxy (`oxy`) is the command-line version of Oxyon, designed for system administrators, automation, and task scheduling.

 It exposes the same modules as the GUI but through a terminal interface — ideal for cron jobs (Linux/macOS) or Windows Task Scheduler.
 Same bundled binaries, same processing logic, no GUI required.